Nontrivial $t$-designs in polar spaces exist for all $t$: Polar spaces

 \section{Polar spaces}

 In this section, we will shortly give some basic facts about polar spaces.

-Let~$V$ be a vector space over a finite field with~$p$ elements equipped with a nondegenerate form~$f$.
+Let~$V$ be a vector space over a finite field with~$q$ elements equipped with a nondegenerate form~$f$.
 A subspace $U$ of $V$ is called \emph{totally isotropic} if \mbox{$f(u,w)=0$} for all $u,w\in U$, or in the case of a quadratic form, if $f(u)=0$ for all $u\in U$.
 A \emph{finite classical polar space} (or just \emph{polar space}) with respect to a form~$f$ consists of all totally isotropic subspaces of~$V$.
 It is well known that all maximal (with respect to the dimension) totally isotropic spaces in a polar space have the same dimension, which is called the \emph{rank} of the polar space.
-A finite classical polar space~$\cP$ of rank~$n$ has the \emph{parameter}~$e$ if every $(n-1)$-space in~$\cP$ lies in exactly $(p^{e+1}+1)$ $n$-spaces of~$\cP$.
+A finite classical polar space~$\cP$ of rank~$n$ has the \emph{parameter}~$e$ if every $(n-1)$-space in~$\cP$ lies in exactly $(q^{e+1}+1)$ $n$-spaces of~$\cP$.
 Up to isomorphism, there are exactly six finite classical polar spaces of rank~$n$, which are listed together with their parameter~$e$ in Table~\ref{table:polarspaces}.
+We note that $q$ has to be a square number for the Hermitian polar spaces.
 For further background on polar spaces, we refer to~\cite{Taylor},~\cite[\S~9.4]{BrouwerCohenNeumaier}, and~\cite[\S~4.2]{Bal2015}.
 (We emphasize that in this paper, the term dimension is used in the usual sense as vector space dimension, not as projective dimension sometimes used by geometers.)

 We close this section by stating some well-known counting results that we later need, but first we define the \emph{$q$-binomial coefficient} $\qbin{n}{k}$ by

 for nonnegative integers $n,k$.